Schedule and Results

 A 1992 graduate of McGill University in Physical Education, Ted has been a member of the Physical Education Department at John Abbott since 2005.
 Ted also taught PE at Westwood High School from 1996 to 2005 where he was the Athletic Director.
 Ted is married and living in Ile Perrot with his 2 boys, Riley and Brady.

-Scott Noivo oversees the team’s strength and conditioning program, and also works as a defensive and special teams assistant.
+Scott Noivo oversees the team’s strength and conditioning program, and linebackers.
 He joined the John Abbott coaching staff during the 2015-16 offseason.

 Noivo is a former Islander football player himself, taking the field as a linebacker and defensive back in 2009 and 2010.
 Prior to his time at John Abbott, Scott attended St. Thomas High School in Pointe Claire, Que.